The kingdom of Denmark has, despite its relatively small size, often punched above its weight internationally.

 Vikings raiding from Denmark and the other Nordic nations changed the course of 9th- and 10th-century European history; in the Middle Ages, the Union of Kalmar united all of Scandinavia under Danish leadership.

 In more recent times, Denmark has developed a highly-competitive service-based economy with high employment levels and a generous social security system.

 Denmark's euroscepticism had put it at odds with many of its European Union partners.
 Voters rejected the Maastricht Treaty, which proposed monetary union and a common European defence force, and had to be granted opt-outs from these provisions before the treaty was approved in 1993.

 It later rejected the euro as the national currency in another referendum in September 2000.

 - Politics: Social Democrat Helle Thorning-Schmidt, Denmark's first female PM, took office after 2011 elections ended a decade of centre-right rule

 - Economy: Denmark, an EU member, has rejected the euro but pegs the krone to the single currency.
 The economy is services-based

-- International: Denmark has backed key international peacekeeping efforts.
-Danish soldiers are deployed in Afghanistan
+- International: Denmark has backed key international peacekeeping efforts, and deployed troops in Afghanistan

 Country profiles compiled by BBC Monitoring